Opportunity or Dead-end?

 Unfortunately, if you are still willing to pay the price, or the consequences of missing an opportunity do not significantly affect you adversely, it is unlikely that you will change the self-defeating behaviors.
 However, just reviewing some predictable short and long-term consequences might just get your attention and let you think about changing the self-defeating behaviors that get you less than favorable results.

-Breaking the Patterns of Mechanical and Habitual Behaviors
+Breaking the Patterns of Habitual Behaviors

 If you realize that you often regret your decisions based on your outcomes and consequences, then you might be ready to change the patterns of self-defeating behaviors.
 Rather than finding that this quote from Harriet Beecher Stowe aptly describes your life, then put effort into changing.
 “The bitterest tears shed over graves are for words left unsaid and deeds left undone.”

-It is the process of first identifying your Missed Opportunities and self-defeating behaviors that allows you to change.
+It is the process of first identifying your Missed Opportunities and self-defeating behaviors that allow you to change.
 It takes time to break a habit of behavior, thoughts, or actions.
 The habituated or mechanical way of doing things might be something to look at today to have more likelihood of taking advantage of that next opportunity that comes your way.

 After all, it might even be today and you would be better ready to capitalize on it and not adding yet another missed opportunity to your life.